nJStanton1/Wanderers-Nook---Walks/content/routes/mam-tor-and-the-broken-road-km/index.md

 ### The Ridge Climb:

 This section of the walk is steep.
-But the path is good and you'll find it's not difficult, just tiring.
+But the path is good, and you'll find it's not difficult, just tiring.
 Rest often, as this is the best way to take in the view.
 There isn't much to see if you are staring at the ground in front of you!

 Looking back will help you see how far you have already climbed, and the valley slowly unfolding beneath you.
-Edale will appear very small as you climb and it gives you a great insight into the scale of the natural world.
+Edale will appear very small as you climb, and it gives you a great insight into the scale of the natural world.

 ### Topping the Ridge:

 At the top you have views over two valleys, either side of the ridge.
-The ridge cuts them in to like a wall seperating gardens.
+The ridge cuts them in to like a wall separating gardens.
 You'll head down the other side of the ridge.
-Descending here you'll pass from grassland hillside to a forest.
-Nestled within the forest is a beatiful house hidden away from the larger world.
+Descending here, you'll pass from a grassland hillside to a forest.
+Nestled within the forest is a beautiful house hidden away from the larger world.

 This forest is a beautiful spot to pause and take some shelter should you need some.
 It's a very big change of scenery from what you've experienced so far.

 ### The Broken Road:

-Thisarea of the walk is potentially my favourite.
+This area of the walk is potentially my favourite.
 An old road built on poor foundations of shale and loose terrain.
-Nature has exerted her force here and the road is broken into chunks, with section sliding down the hill, and some parts forced upwards in small cliff like shapes.
+Nature has exerted her force here and the road is broken into chunks, with a section sliding down the hill, and some parts forced upwards in small cliff like shapes.

 This area is phenomenal.
 Showing how delicate man's structures can be.
 It feels like walking through a dystopic vision of the world, with nature reclaiming the land we took for granted.
 For me, this is one of the highlights of this particular walk.

 ### Climbing Mam Tor:

 From the top of Broken Road, you climb to the peak of Mam Tor.
 This area is well maintained, and the path up includes steps, and a cobbled path.
-It's fairly easy going, ifa little steep.
-At the top is a trig point, for thos of you who count the the peaks you have climbed.
+It's fairly easy going, if a little steep.
+At the top is a trig point, for those of you who count the peaks you have climbed.

 Yet more stunning views await you here, and it is a great photo opportunity.